Pantothenic Acid (Vitamin B5)

 Pantothenic acid is frequently used in combination with other B vitamins in vitamin B complex formulations.
 Vitamin B complex generally includes vitamin B1 (thiamine), vitamin B2 (riboflavin), vitamin B3 (niacin/niacinamide), vitamin B5 (pantothenic acid), vitamin B6 (pyridoxine), vitamin B12 (cyanocobalamin), and folic acid.
 However, some products do not contain all of these ingredients and some may include others, such as biotin, para-aminobenzoic acid (PABA), choline bitartrate, and inositol.

 People apply dexpanthenol, which is made from pantothenic acid, to the skin for itching, promoting healing of mild eczemas and other skin conditions, insect stings, bites, poison ivy, diaper rash, and acne.
 It is also applied topically for preventing and treating skin reactions to radiation therapy.
+It is also applie to reduce skin reactions to radiotherapy treatment, for dry eyes and eye trauma, and for sprains.

 - Pantothenic acid deficiency.
 Taking pantothenic acid by mouth prevents and treats pantothenic acid deficiency.